 Ruby Jean Rose is a singer/songwriter & musician born in the US and raised in the UK, who has travelled the world playing the streets and concert venues.

-After four years of being a street performer based in Berlin, touring Europe and the US she has now returned to Brighton where she plans to release her next EP, You're Not Alone Never, this autumn.
+After four years of being a street performer based in Berlin, touring Europe and the US she has now returned to Brighton where she plans to release her next EP, You're Not Alone Never, this summer.

 2019 led Rose down a new direction - composing instrumental pieces on her first instrument, the cello, for short films.
 She also returned to running Cabaret shows, which she started doing in her early 20's for Brighton Fringe, but this time in Berlin with a heavier focus on theatrics & storyline.